lightly-ai/lightly/docs/source/docker/examples/academic_datasets.rst

-Next, we schedule a job which extracts 500000 frames with the default Coreset strategy which selects a diverse set of frames:
+Next, we schedule a job which extracts 500000 images with the CORESET strategy which selects a visually diverse set of images:

 .. code-block:: python

+    # in this example we use a diversifying selection strategy (CORESET)

     client.schedule_compute_worker_run(
         worker_config={